devanshu-777/DANTIAN/README.md

 A 2D Puzzle and Platformer Game built on Unity Engine with platform being the Web.

 ### Description
-* Play the games by accessing the link below: https://devanshu-777.github.io/DANTIAN-WebGL/
+* Play the games by accessing here: https://devanshu-777.github.io/DANTIAN-WebGL/

 ### Screenshots